geopm/geopm/integration/experiment/power_sweep/README.md

   - Plot over time showing epoch runtimes and power limits chosen by the balancer algorithm.
 Useful for checking the algorithm behavior.

+gen_balancer_comparison_plot.py

+  - Create a bar chart comparing the total runtime or energy of the application when run with the power balancer against the power governor over a range of power caps.